-This is one the best breathing exercise for kids to help them calm down when upset angry.
-Hold up 5 fingers like candles on a birthday cake.
+This is an excellent breathing exercise to help kids calm down when upset or angry.
+Hold up five fingers like candles on a birthday cake.
 Gently breathe in and blow them out one at a time, lowering each finger as you blow it out.

 Hold your hands together in the shape of a heart in front of your heart.
-Breath in and grow the heart out bigger, then breath out and bring it right back to your own heart.
+Breathe in and grow the heart out bigger, then breath out and bring it right back to your own heart.

 We talk about sending kind and warm thoughts out to someone in the world and then receiving them back again.
 (Like random acts of kindness!)

-This is good for waking up tired kids!
+This breathing exercise is good for waking up tired kids!
 Sit on your knees and make “paws” with your hands in front of you.
-Take three quick inhales in through your nose, then one long “ahhh” exhale.
+Take three quick sniffs in through your nose with pursed lips, then one long “ahhh” exhale.

-Inhale deep, and on the count of three swing your arms down and all the way between your legs, release your head and look behind you.
+Inhale deep, and on the count of three, swing your arms down and all the way between your legs, release your head, and look behind you.
 You may bend your knees if you like.

 Make a loud, powerful WHOOOSH sound as you do this.